 None, because you are not doing diagnostic testing.
 Your organization is collecting data on the risk or prevalence of a defined group, for which that group can be flagged and notified to be escalated for confirmatory testing in a medical / clinical setting.

 We are currently in Beta testing of our new COVID Surveillance Platform for disease and health surveillance data collection, testing and tracing.
 It supports your efforts to avoid the collection of protected health information (PHI) so your organization doesn’t violate HIPAA regulations, and saves you from having report-generating responsibilities (reporting is one of key elements of a surveillance program).
 Administering a non-compliant program exposes your company to risk, and while Clara is a robust solution, it should be used as a part of your organization’s surveillance program rather than a replacement for it.
 Note that MiroDX does not design or oversee an organization’s comprehensive surveillance program.

 A link to the platform for daily employee / student use could be added to your website for ease of use.
 See link for more detailed information about surveillance and our platform.

 Additionally, we sell affordable point of care rapid tests to conduct testing within your surveillance program.

-We are currently in Beta testing and anticipate a full-scale rollout by early April 2021.
+We are currently in Beta testing and anticipate a full-scale rollout by late September 2021.